Hardcover edition, 2015.

 A Stolperstein for Israel Neumann

-Visiting Israel Neuman's Memorial
+Visiting Israel Neumann's Memorial

 Before the ceremony, relatives and other well-wishers visited the cemetery where his remains are buried in a memorial to other murdered Jewish prisoners from Breendonk.